billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 then check the version of the driver: Right-click >> Properties >> Driver tab.
 If the version is 1.3.0.10, you're done.
 If the version is earlier, you must update it.

+>*Update: SpikeGLX version 20241001 and later will automatically check the driver version and if there is an issue, will inform you what version you have and what version you need.
+This is simpler than consulting the Device Manager.*

 ## Getting the New Driver